- Grade:

 Day 4 - Game drive in Murchison Falls National Park and River Nile boat trip with walk to the top of the Murchison Falls.

 After an early breakfast you will take a game drive in the park.
 The drive takes you across the savannah, through the Borassus palm forest and across grassland down to Lake Albert where the Albert Nile heads north.
-You'll be in search of wildlife roaming the African savannah including lions, leopards, hyenas, elephants and buffalo.
-Be sure to also look overhead, for Murchison Falls National Park has an impressive diversity of birdlife, including the Black-chested snake eagle, Secretary bird, colourful Swallow tailed bee-eater and the prehistoric-looking Shoebill stork.
+You'll be in search of wildlife roaming the African savannah including elephants, lions, giraffes and Cape buffalo.
+Be sure to also look overhead, for Murchison Falls National Park has an impressive diversity of birdlife, including the black-chested snake eagle, secretary bird, colourful swallow-tailed bee-eater and, if you’re very lucky, the prehistoric-looking shoebill stork.

-Day 5 - Drive to Kibale National Park.
+Day 5 - Drive to Kibale National Park - 6-7 hours.
 Lunch en route at Fort Portal.

 This morning you will leave Murchison Falls National Park for the long drive to Kibale National Park ready for your chimpanzee experience tomorrow.
 The drive will take about 8 hours and en route you'll drive past many scenic tea plantations and have a break in Fort Portal for lunch.
 You should arrive at your lodge in the afternoon where you can refresh yourself and perhaps relax on the private veranda and try spotting the wildlife in the surrounding forest.